25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 19. Paradox of Choice

-Why is it so difficult to decide when faced with too many options?
+Why is it so hard to make a decision when we have too many options?

 Example